dobell733/my-portfolio/README.md

 This is the source code for my personal portfolio website, showcasing my projects, skills, and contact information.
 The site is built using React, TailwindCSS, and Vite, and is deployed using Netlify.

+## Features

+- **About Page**: Details about my journey as a software developer and my experiences.
+- **Projects Page**: A showcase of my key projects, including links to view live demos and source code where applicable.
+- **Contact Page**: A contact form for visitors to get in touch with me.
+- **Responsive Design**: Fully responsive layout for mobile, tablet, and desktop devices.
+- **Smooth Animations**: Uses Framer Motion for sleek, interactive animations throughout the site.

 ## Tech Stack

 - **Frontend**: React, TailwindCSS
+- **Animations**: Framer Motion
 - **Build Tool**: Vite
 - **Deployment**: Netlify
 - **Backend Functions**: Netlify Serverless Function